 'A thrilling, seductive and utterly compelling novel.
 I absolutely loved it!'
 SARAH WINMAN

-TWO FEMALE SPIES.
+_______________TWO FEMALE SPIES.
 A BANNED MASTERPIECE.
 A BOOK THAT CHANGED HISTORY.

 1956.
 A celebrated Russian author is writing a book, Doctor Zhivago, which could spark dissent in the Soviet Union.
 The Soviets, afraid of its subversive power, ban it.

 But in the rest of the world it’s fast becoming a sensation.

 In Washington DC, the CIA is planning to use the book to tip the Cold War in its favour.

 Their agents are not the usual spies, however.
 Two typists – the charming, experienced Sally and the talented novice Irina – are charged with the mission of a lifetime: to smuggle Doctor Zhivago back into Russia by any means necessary.

 It will not be easy.
 There are people prepared to die for this book – and agents willing to kill for it.
 But they cannot fail – as this book has the power to change history.